Here’s what NOT to do…

 “It is imperative in any jurisdiction to have laws regulating fundraising in order to ensure that any individual or entity conducting a fundraiser is doing so legally and for a permissible purpose.”

 Taking photos of planes

-DXB might be a planespotter’s paradise, but take a commemorative snap of your aircraft, and you’re breaking the law.
+DXB might be a planespotter’s paradise, but if you take a commemorative snap of your aircraft, you’re technically breaking the law.
 It’s also illegal to take photos of other restricted areas like military buildings, palaces and courts, and doing could land you a jail sentence of up to three months, or a fine of up to Dhs5000.

 Case study: In 2015, three British planespotters were sentenced to two months’ imprisonment after they were found guilty of taking photographs of aircraft at Fujairah airport.
 The men were arrested on national security grounds, but the men said they had simply wanted to see the older and rarer aircraft at the airport.

 Legal expert says: “In most countries, you will find similar laws and regulations which address the issue of entering or photographing restricted areas.
 We live in a time where we have to be extra cautious of similar crimes and assist the authorities in ensuring the safety of the public.

 “You can find many videos and photos taken of a nice aircraft interior for example without it being illegal.
 It is when such videos and photos are taken without permission, for the wrong purpose or in a restricted area that you find yourself answering to the authorities.”

 Taking photos of others (without consent)

 It’s always a good idea to ask for permission before you take someone’s picture, but in Dubai this is a non-negotiable, particularly if you intend to post the photo to social media.
 Under the UAE’s cyber crime laws, you can be fined up to Dhs500,000 and jailed for six months if someone objects to your sneaky snap.